And by Oz, I don’t mean Australia.

 Bring Your Brain to the Game

-The quest for a brain to fill the friendly, but empty-headed Scarecrow’s noggin with brilliance may be the biggest feat of all.
+The quest for a brain to fill the friendly, but empty-headed Scarecrow’s noggin with brilliance is perhaps the biggest feat of all.

 This quote, sent to me in an alumni mailing, really stuck in my head, though the pub didn’t say and I have no idea who first said it: